kubernetes-sigs/cluster-api-provider-azure/docs/book/src/topics/windows.md

 ### Kube-proxy and CNIs

 Kube-proxy and Windows CNIs are deployed via Cluster Resource Sets.
-Windows doesn't not have a kube-proxy image due to not having Privileged containers which would provide access to the host.
+Windows does not have a kube-proxy image due to not having Privileged containers which would provide access to the host.
 The current solution is using wins.exe as demonstrated in the [Kubeadm support for Windows](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/adding-windows-nodes/).

-Windows Privileged Container support is in [KEP](https://github.com/kubernetes/enhancements/pull/2037) form with plans to implement in 1.21.
-Kube-proxy and other CNI will then be replaced with the Privileged containers.
+Windows HostProcess Container support is in [KEP](https://github.com/kubernetes/enhancements/pull/2037) form with plans to [implement in 1.22](https://github.com/kubernetes/kubernetes/pull/99576).
+Kube-proxy and other CNI's will then be replaced with the HostProcess containers.

+Flannel is being used as the default CNI.
+An important note for Flannel vxlan deployments is that the MTU for the linux nodes must be set to 1400.
+This is because [Azure's VNET MTU is 1400](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-tcpip-performance-tuning#azure-and-vm-mtu) which can cause fragmentation on packets sent from the Linux node to Windows node resulting in dropped packets.
+To mitigate this we set the Linux eth0 port match 1400 and Flannel will automatically pick this up and [subtract 50](https://github.com/flannel-io/flannel/issues/1011) for the flannel network created.